Medicaid transformation bill takes smoother second committee step in N.C. House

 SB808 would need at least 72 votes in the House to become veto proof, requiring the support of at least seven House Democrats at full attendance.

-The proposed monthly payment of $4 million would go to the four participating statewide prepaid health plans (PHP) selected to provide capitated insurance services — Centene (operating as WellCare of N.C.), AmeriHealth Caritas N.C., Blue Cross Blue Shield of N.C., and UnitedHealth Group.
+The proposed monthly payment of $4 million would go to the four participating statewide prepaid health plans, or PHP, selected to provide capitated insurance services — Centene (operating as WellCare of N.C.), AmeriHealth Caritas N.C., Blue Cross and Blue Shield of North Carolina, and UnitedHealth Group.

 A prorated amount of $4 million would be provided monthly to any regional PHP, or up to $2 million.

-Although Dobson said he “fully expects” that DHHS “will be able to go live” on that date, “I think everyone knows the department has serious concerns with the penalty.”
+Though Dobson said he “fully expects” that DHHS “will be able to go live” on that date, “I think everyone knows the department has serious concerns with the penalty.

 “We are still having conversations.
 Hopefully before we get to the floor, we can have something that everyone can agree on as we moved this forward.”